R-c-j/FEGFS/README.md

 * Install
 	* Install using `pip`
 * Usage
+	* example
+	* real data
 ## Install
 ### Install using `pip`

 Firstly, we suggest to build a new virtual environment through `Anaconda`:
 ```
 conda create -n FFM python=3.7
 ```